ClementTsang/bottom/README.md

 generate a configuration file on the first launch, which one can change as appropriate.

 More details on configuration can be found [in the documentation](https://clementtsang.github.io/bottom/nightly/configuration/config-file/default-config/).

+## Troubleshooting

+If some things aren't working, give the [Troubleshooting page](https://clementtsang.github.io/bottom/nightly/troubleshooting) a look.
+If things still aren't working, then consider asking a [question](https://github.com/ClementTsang/bottom/discussions) or filing a [bug report](https://github.com/ClementTsang/bottom/issues/new/choose).

 ## Contribution